syoyo/tinyvdbio/README.md

 TinyVDBIO is released under the [Mozilla Public License Version 2.0](https://www.mozilla.org/MPL/2.0/), which is a free, open source, and detailed software license developed and maintained by the Mozilla Foundation.
 It is a hybrid of the modified [BSD license](https://en.wikipedia.org/wiki/BSD_licenses#3-clause) and the [GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License) (GPL) that seeks to balance the concerns of proprietary and open source developers.

+### Third party licenses

+* imgui : MIT license
+* stb series : Public domain
+* glfw3 : zlib license
+* glad : ???

 ### Notes on patent

 TinyVDB uses some code from OpenVDB related to IO, Archive and Tree.
-According to MPL2.0, Modifing source code may loose patent grant from original contributor(in this case, DreamWorks).
+According to MPL2.0, Modifing source code may loose patent grant from original contributors(in this case, DreamWorks).

 At this point, it looks there is no claimed patent(including application or pending phase) for hierarchical grid representation by DreamWorks.